China, HK stocks slump most in 6 weeks on trade war fears, bonds in demand

 * Bond yields fall on flight to safety

-* Currency markets quiet, Beijing not seen changing FX policy (Adds Hong Kong close, details)
+* Currency markets quiet, Beijing not seen changing FX policy (Adds report of buying by state-backed funds)

 By Luoyan Liu and Andrew Galbraith